eeditiones/tei-publisher-faq/content/hosting/docker-compose.md

 ### 6. Final Steps

+#### Restart Services after Server reboot
 Edit `docker-compose.yml` to make sure your service is automatically restarted if the server reboots.
 To do this, remove the comment around `restart: always`.

+#### Automated SSL Certificate Renewal

+1. Edit `certbot-renew.sh`: adjust the value for `CERTFILE` and replace `example.com` with the DNS name of your server.
+Here: `CERTFILE=./certbot/conf/live/guidelines.tei-publisher.com/cert.pem`
+1. execute `certbot-renew.sh` to check if it works fine (should say:`Certificate still valid`)
+1. Create cron job: run `crontab -e` and then add the following line `59 18 * * * /path/to/docker-compose/certbot-renew.sh`.
+Check afterwards with `crontab -l` if the line was really added.
+1. reboot your server.
+You can check with `docker compose ls` if your docker containers are running fine afterwards and you should be able to access your app via the new created DNS name of your server.